jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/dupe_cleanup_options.md

 |----------------|----------|
 | `bool` | `false` |

-allows files to be hash with the `md5` algorithm, this enables matching with sites that provide this information.
+If enabled, calculates the `md5` hash for every downloaded file and store it in the internal database.
+This allows the program to match files with sites that provide hash information before downloading them, skipping the download altogether if a match is found

 {% hint style="warning" %}
-`md5` was the default hashing algorithm of Cyberdrop-DL-dl V5.
-If you have a database from v5 that you would like to import into v6, it's recommend to enable `md5` to match with previously hashed files
+`md5` was the default hashing algorithm of Cyberdrop-DL V5.
+If you have a V5 database that you'd like to import into V6, it's recommended to enable `md5` hashing to ensure new downloads match previously hashed files.
 {% endhint %}

 ## `send_deleted_to_trash`